GPTuner: A Manual-Reading Database Tuning System via GPT-Guided Bayesian Optimization: Experimental Evaluation

 \subsection{Experimental Setup}

-\textbf{Workloads.} Following the setup of DB-BERT \cite{10.1145/3514221.3517843}, we use TPC-H (OLAP type) with scaling factor 1 and TPC-C (OLTP type) with scaling factor 200 as our benchmarks.
-TPC-C uses ten terminals with unlimited arrival rate and the implementations of benchmarks are from BenchBase \cite{DifallahPCC13}.
+\textbf{Workloads.} Following the setup of DB-BERT \cite{10.1145/3514221.3517843}, we use TPC-H (OLAP type) with scale factor 1 and TPC-C (OLTP type) with factor 200 as our benchmarks.
+TPC-C uses ten terminals with unlimited arrival rate and the implementations are from BenchBase \cite{DifallahPCC13}.

 \textbf{Hardware.} We conduct our experiments using a cloud server with a 24-core Intel Xeon E5-2676 v3 CPU, 110 GB of RAM and a 931 GB WD SSD.
 We utilize a GeForce RTX 2080 Ti with 22 GB of memory.